lucianserpi/blockchain-game/README.md

 # Blockchain ETH game
-An example project that uses React to connect with Ethereum blockchain and generate [ERC-721](https://erc721.org/) NFTs after winning a memory game
+An example project that uses React to connect with Ethereum blockchain and generate [ERC-721](https://erc721.org/) NFTs after winning a memory cards game

 Installation
 ------------